mobxjs/mobx-react/README.md

 Function (and decorator) that converts a React component definition, React component class or stand-alone render function into a reactive component, which tracks which observables are used by `render` and automatically re-renders the component when one of these values changes.

-Apart from observables passed/injected in or defined inside an `observer` component, `this.props` and `this.state` are also observables themselves, so the component will react to all of their changes.
+Apart from observables passed/injected in or defined inside an `observer` component, `this.props` and `this.state` are also observables themselves, so the component will react to all changes in props and state that are  used by `render`.

 See the [MobX](https://mobxjs.github.io/mobx/refguide/observer-component.html) documentation for more details.